Open-Hexagon/oh3ui/README.md

    1. This creates too many state tables
    2. The same functions to get mouse/keyboard navigation outputs should be used everywhere.
       1. These functions will only be accurate to the latest created placement/cell, respectively.
-3. Mouse navigation should be done during a frame?
+3. Mouse navigation is done at the end of the frame.
-   1. I mean should it?
-Keyboard navigation doesn't do this.
-   2. *We could leverage the cell ids that keyboard navigation uses to help with mouse navigation as well.*
+   1. Same as keyboard navigation.
 4. A cursor which can be used to align and place elements.
    1. Support elements that don't fit the cursor.
    2. Cursor can be set to auto-reshape which will reshape itself to exactly surround an element that doesn't fit the cursor.